biozic/quantities/README.md

 and the quantity _1 m_.
 New quantities can be derived from other ones using operators or dedicated functions.

-Quantities can be parsed from strings at runtime and compile-time (with limitations).
+Quantities can be parsed from strings at runtime and compile-time.

 The main SI units and prefixes are predefined.
 Units with other dimensions can be defined by the user.